-However, I discovered that the iPad Pro is a performance beast and a perfectly appropriate tool to work if you are a blogger, writer, developer or even designer.
-Even to the point of completely replacing your MacBook or laptop.
+However, I discovered that the iPad Pro is a performance beast and wondered if it may replace your laptop if you are a blogger, writer, developer, or even designer.

-In this “Working on an iPad Pro” series, I want to discuss how to use the iPad Pro as your only work tool.
+In this “Working on an iPad Pro” series, I want to explore the possibility of using the iPad Pro as your only work tool in different scenarios.